SOwOphie/wsedit/README.md

   request on GitHub =).

-* __Character class highlighting__: This will colour your text by character class (e.g. operators -> yellow, brackets -> brown, numbers -> red, ...),
+* __Character class highlighting__: This will colour your text by character class (e.g. operators -> yellow, brackets -> brown, numbers -> red, ...).
-  supplementing the already mentioned syntax highlighting quite nicely and provides a base-line readability boost if no highlighting rules have been set.
+  This supplements the already mentioned syntax highlighting quite nicely and provides a base-line readability boost if no highlighting rules have been set.

 * __Simple configuration interface via config files__: Not really much to say